Table of Contents

 In the Inspector, click Add Component, then search for AkGameObj and select it.

-You will now see the AkGameObj component on the Woodlands game object, with the Environment Aware option enabled.
+You will now see the AkGameObj component on the Player game object, with the Environment Aware option enabled.

 That's it!
 You have now created a Trigger with a fully functional Aux Environment.
 Let's verify the implementation using the Profiler.